rigaya/QSVEnc/QSVEncC_Options.en.md

 CQP will be the fastest and will provide stable quality, but with rather large output.

 Special encoding, such as encoding for Bluray, requires max bitrate to be set.
-In those cases VBR or AVBR must be used, as max bitrate can be set only with those modes.
+In those cases VBR or CBR must be used, as max bitrate can be set only with those modes.

 ## Options for Frame Buffer